 Wireless spectrum is a mobile network operator’s core asset and must be managed carefully.
 This is particularly true for low and mid frequency bands, which are already crowded and will continue to be so despite the availability of new spectrum from spectrum auctions.

 How it Works

->

-> The Link Conditioning® algorithm analyses each connection and MIMO path independently, looking at the signal within each PRB to determine the types of interference present in the uplink.
+The Link Conditioning® algorithm analyzes each connection and MIMO path independently, looking at the signal within each PRB to determine the types of interference present in the uplink.
 This granular approach is combined with macro level analysis across the band in order to apply the appropriate set of SINR optimization techniques.
 The algorithm adapts automatically as RF conditions change.